defneonur35-png/Undergraduate-Dissertation-Code/README.md

 # BSc (Hons) Cognitive Neuroscience and Psychology - Undergraduate Dissertation Code

-This repository contains the R code (all analyses conducted R Studio) used for the statistical analysis, and visualisation for my undergraduate dissertation project.
+This repository contains the R code (all analyses conducted in RStudio) used for the statistical analysis and visualisation of my undergraduate dissertation project.

 ## Project Overview
-The project revolves around investigating pre-post changes in left dlPFC GABA following non-invasive brain stimulation (Sham, tDCS, tACS), and whether changes in GABA predict working memory performance in a verbal n-back task.
+The project investigates pre-post changes in left dlPFC GABA following non-invasive brain stimulation (sham, tDCS, tACS), and whether changes in GABA predict working memory performance in a verbal n-back task.

 ## Files